Airports At Water's Edge Battle Rising Sea Levels

 Adding to the risk in Philadelphia, some of the most critical infrastructure is 15 feet underground.

-In 2013, a storm flooded a tunnel serving one terminal with three feet of water, shutting down baggage conveyor belts and inundating an electric substation.
-It knocked out all power, and resulted in about 12 canceled flights.
+In 2013, a storm flooded a tunnel serving one terminal with 3 feet of water, shutting down baggage conveyor belts and inundating an electric substation.
+It knocked out all power and resulted in about 12 canceled flights.

 After that, the airport installed stackable aluminum barriers that seal the doors to the substation.